mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

     {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/cluster-manager.png" >}}

-2. Click Details icon next to the namespace you want to use.
+2. Click the **Details** icon next to the namespace you want to use.

     {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/cluster-details.png" >}}